sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-event-key.md

 Enforces the use of [`KeyboardEvent#key`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) over [`KeyboardEvent#keyCode`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) which is deprecated.
 The `.key` property is also more semantic and readable.

+This rule is fixable (only for direct property access).

 ## Fail